-Pathways Undergraduate Researchers is a full-time, paid summer internship program in Seattle.
-Interns spend most of their time immersed in nine weeks of mentored activities in a Fred Hutch research group with an intern partner.
-Students also participate in a cancer biology education series, attend professional development workshops and enjoy social activities with their teams and peers.
+Pathways Undergraduate Researchers is a competitive, full-time, paid summer internship program for rising first-, second-, and third-year college students.
+The program is specifically designed for students from backgrounds underrepresented in biomedical science.
+Interns are paired and immersed in nine weeks of mentored activities in a Fred Hutch research group in Seattle.
+Interns also participate in a cancer biology education series, attend professional development workshops and enjoy social activities with their teams and peers.

-Interns from previous years may apply to return for a second summer if they meet the above eligibility requirements.
-Returning interns may also apply to the SCCA Clinical Scholars and SHIP Leads programs.
+Interns from previous years (in SHIP or Pathways Undergrads) may apply to return for a second summer if they meet the above eligibility requirements.
+See section below for application instructions for returning interns.

-In addition to engaging in mentored research, interns participate in professional development workshops designed to advance their knowledge and competence in three areas:
+During one day each week, interns participate in professional development workshops designed to advance their knowledge and competence in three areas:

 Interns also attend workshops on a variety of topics, including resumes and personal statements, effective mentor/mentee relationship, oral and written communication skills and preparing for life after college.